jasonwadsworth/AWS-CrossAccount-CrossRegion-Pipeline/Readme.md

 - _PipelineBucketAccessRoleArns_ - set this value a comma separated list of the output ARNs from the deployer stacks you created in the previous step (arn:aws:iam::${AccountId}:role/CrossAccountCodePipeline,arn:aws:iam::${AccountId}:role/CrossAccountCloudFormation).
 - _PipelineBucketStarArns_ - set this to the ARN of the pipeline S3 bucket (yes, the one from this stack) with /* at the end (arn:aws:s3:::pipeline-bucket/*)

 That is all that is needed to create a pipeline that is cross account/cross region.
-For an example pipeline that uses the values above please look at the `ExampleProjectPipeline.template`.
+For an example pipeline that uses the values above please look at the `ExampleProjectPipeline.yaml`.

 Developer Account
 -----------------